MachineLearningLifeScience/meaningful-protein-representations/tape/README.md

-This is a forked version of the reposatory [https://github.com/songlab-cal/tape](https://github.com/songlab-cal/tape) which contains the code for running the first set of experiments belonging to the paper "What is a meaningful representation of protein sequences?"
-This reposatory contains all of the original code with a few adjustments and some added models and datasets.
-We refer to the original reposatory for more details.
+This is a forked version of the repository [https://github.com/songlab-cal/tape](https://github.com/songlab-cal/tape) which contains the code for running the first set of experiments belonging to the paper "What is a meaningful representation of protein sequences?"
+This repository contains all of the original code with a few adjustments and some added models and datasets.
+We refer to the original repository for more details.

 ## Setup

-* Clone reposatory
+* Clone repository
 * Run `python setup.py install` for installing the package Then we could embed it with the UniRep babbler-1900 model like so: